 On November 27th, advocates from Long Island and around the state wrote to DSS Commissioners in Nassau and Suffolk Counties asking them to request D-SNAP from the federal government to assist Long Island residents impacted by Superstorm Sandy.
 Read More

-Empire Justice Testimony at the 2013 NYS Joint Legislative Hearing on the Executive Budget: Human Services
+Empire Justice Testimony at the Joint Legislative Budget Hearing: Human Services

 Policy Related News